LatinScribe/siloam-public/README.md

 **Code Development**
 - Write and test code locally.
 Local development server should be built in development mode.
 - Write comments if code might be hard to understand.
-- Before commiting/opening pull request, run build and lint tests.
+- Before commiting/opening pull request, run build and lint tests (see testing section for compelete details).
 Fix any errors that appear.
 ```bash
 npm run lint
 npm run build
 ```
-- Before commiting/opening pull request, run test suite to ensure that no errors were introduced.
+- Before commiting/opening pull request, run test suite (see testing section for compelete details) to ensure that no errors were introduced.
 ```bash
 npm run test
 ```